 In addition to making a habit of moisturizing your hands several times a day, you should also change up your moisturizer based on the season.
 During the winter, your skin is far more likely to dry out due to the harsh, cold weather conditions.
 When there a chill in the air or the snow starts to fall, start using a heavier hand cream that will help lock in your skin's natural moisture.
 When warmer weather returns, you can change back to a lighter moisturizer [source: WebMD].

-For lots more information on moisturizers and skin care, see the links on the next page.
+For lots more information on moisturizers and skin care, see the links below.